Hammer Bay

 Hammer Bay is a 2007 Australian TV film written and directed by Ben Briand.
 The film's unconventional structure is part narrative and part fabricated documentary.
-The ensemble cast includes Jacki Weaver, Guy Edmonds, Ben Briand, Jessica McNamee, Sam Smith, David Michôd and Amy Mizzi.

 Plot

 When a documentary crew arrive one morning asking questions about the recent violent beachside murder of Amanda Blakely, teen beauty and drama pet, a captivating study into the minds and psyche of the sleepy town unfolds.
 The lines between the observant film crew, interview participants and police begin to blur, as family members, friends and strangers all start to demonstrate one common thread, everyone is hiding something.